ddelong/ddelong.github.io/activity.md

     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/296" title="KaliforniaBrad Pitt should never do that awful, awful southern accent again.">All Consuming: A story about "Kalifornia"</a></span>
   </li>
   <li>
-    <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/295" title="Ocean's Twelveby Steven SoderberghI really liked Ocean&#8217;s Eleven, but I had a problem paying attention through the film.
+    <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/295" title="Ocean's Twelveby Steven SoderberghI really liked Ocean's Eleven, but I had a problem paying attention through the film.
 It felt like just more of the same.">All Consuming: A story about "Ocean's Twelve"</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.allconsuming.net/entry/view/294" title="13 Conversations About One ThingAnother Netflix selection that I had high hopes for.
-Unfortunately, it didn&#8217;t do all that much for me.
+Unfortunately, it didn't do all that much for me.
 I barely paid attention.">All Consuming: A story about "13 Conversations About One Thing"</a></span>
   </li>
   <li>
     <span class="rssLinkListItemTitle"><a href="http://www.netflix.com/Movie/A-Good-Old-Fashioned-Orgy/70117584" title="Shipped on 01/06/12.When his father opts to sell the family vacation house in the Hamptons, a sophomoric 30-year-old (Jason Sudeikis) realizes the home's tradition of summer parties will soon end.
 So he decides to go out with a bang -- with many bangs, actually -- by throwing an orgy.
 Enlisting the ">Netflix: Shipped: A Good Old Fashioned Orgy</a></span>